At YNCU, we put our members first. That’s because every YNCU Member is an owner, and our Members are the only people we answer to.

 On a sunny Saturday you can find Marc biking with his family or visiting a local restaurant to enjoy some food and drinks.

-Archie Bonifacio serves as Chief Member Experience Officer of YNCU, where he oversees Marketing and Corporate Communications, Public Relations, Members Services and Wealth Management.
+Archie Bonifacio serves as Chief Community Officer of YNCU, where he oversees Community Giving, ESG and DEI principles, Marketing and Corporate Communications, Public Relations, and Wealth Management.
 Archie’s career in financial services began over 20 years ago including leadership roles with a full-service brokerage firm where he was responsible for marketing in Canada and led marketing initiatives in the UK and the US.
 Archie joined the credit union system in 2013 and served as Head of Wealth for two large Ontario credit unions prior to joining YNCU.

 Archie obtained a Bachelor of Science Degree in Psychology from McMaster University and has a Master of Business Administration from Wilfrid Laurier University.
 His designations include Certified Financial Planner, Fellow of the Canadian Securities Institute and Responsible Investment Specialist.